StackShareStackShare

 In summary, Netty excels in performance, scalability, and low-level network programming, making it a preferred choice for building high-performance network applications.
 Spring, on the other hand, is a comprehensive application framework that offers a higher-level abstraction and broader range of features, making it suitable for building a variety of applications, including web and enterprise systems, with good community support and integration capabilities.

-Advice on Netty and Spring
+Advice on Spring, Netty

 I am a graduate student working as a software engineer in a company.
 For my personal development, I want to learn web development.
 I have some experience in Springboot while I was in university.
 So I want to continue with spring-boot, but I heard about Django.
 I'm reaching out to the experts here to help me choose a future proof framework.
 Django or Spring Boot?